-When making blends or combing tops on our machinery the wools can sometimes get stuck, fall off, or "lap" themselves around the drums.
-These then have to be cleared and are put into a big bag, so making our Laps.
+When making blends or combing tops on machinery the wools can sometimes get stuck, fall off, or "lap" themselves around the drums.
+These then have to be cleared and are put into a big bag, so making Laps.

 We do not include any synthetics.
 Images are for display only.
+Photo is the open pile of laps.

 *Is this waste fibre?

 Laps are often described as wastes, though the term doesn't really transfer well: When blending hundreds of kilos of fibres at a time, then the 2 foot of wool tops that didn't go through the machinery are, to us, waste.
-It's these bits that we put together to make up the laps, so to a home spinner or felter it's just like getting a mixed bag of wools.
+It's these bits that are put together to make up the laps, so to a home spinner or felter it's just like getting a mixed bag of wools.
 It is clean and safe to use just like any of our other fibre.